R.U.D.Y. is a low-and-slow attack tool that mimics legitimate traffic. It can keep a server tied up indefinitely.

 After reading this article you will be able to:

 Copy article link

 ‘R U Dead Yet?’ or R.U.D.Y. is a denial-of-service attack tool that aims to keep a web server tied up by submitting form data at an absurdly slow pace.
 A R.U.D.Y. exploit is categorized as a low-and-slow attack, since it focuses on creating a few drawn-out requests rather than overwhelming a server with a high volume of quick requests.
-A successful R.U.D.Y. attack will result in the victim’s web server becoming unavailable to legitimate traffic.
+A successful R.U.D.Y. attack will result in the victim’s origin server becoming unavailable to legitimate traffic.

 The R.U.D.Y. software includes a user-friendly point-and-click interface, so all an attacker needs to do is point the tool at a vulnerable target.
 Any web service that accepts form input is vulnerable to a R.U.D.Y. attack, since the tool works by sniffing out form fields and exploiting the form submission process.